Schottmann House: Architecture

 The building is four storeys tall and five bays wide.
 The gate opens to a narrow, cobbled courtyard.
-It is to the southwest defined by two consecutive side wings, one in brick and one with timber framing, and to the south east by a rear wing.
+It is to the southwest defined by two consecutive side wings, one in brick and one with timber framing, and to the southeast by a rear wing.
 The last side of the courtyard is defined by the side wing and rear wing of the Jennow House at No. 12.